ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 You'll want to have TensorFlow version 1.1 installed.
 TensorFlow 1.1 was only officially released on April 20, and the API really has changed.

 The _core documented_ API, mostly the low-level API, is frozen as of TensorFlow 1.0, but a lot of higher-level stuff is still changing.
-TensorFlow 1.1 has some really neat stuff, like Keras, which we'll use later.
+TensorFlow 1.1 brings in some really neat stuff, like Keras, which we'll use later.

 -----